in the previous post, i discussed how thinking is a self-fulfilling prophecy. in this post, i will talk about thinking right in the “wrong” times.

 “let us all rise up and be thankful,gautama buddha

 for if we didn’t learn a lot today, at least we learned a little,

 and if we didn’t learn a little, at least we don’t get sick,

 and if we got sick, at least we didn’t die;

 so, let us all be thankful.”

-It is not joy that makes us grateful; it is gratitude that makes us joyful.”Brother David Steindl-Rast.
+it is not joy that makes us grateful; it is gratitude that makes us joyful.”david steindl-rast.

 it is completely normal to feel emotions such as sadness, frustration, anger, etc. it is better to feel them than to bottle them up.

 we all go through tough times; the quality of our life is dictated not by what happens but by how we perceive and respond to what happens.